-The mean results for dissolved heavy metals for 2012 are generally equal to or lower than the ANZECC and ARMCANZ (2000) default trigger values, with the exception of Zinc.
-The mean 2011 and 2012 results for heavy metals are similar to the mean baseline results recorded in 1991-1992 and the results from the 2010 monitoring round, both of which were above ANZECC and ARMCANZ (2000) values.
+The mean results for dissolved heavy metals for 2013 are generally equal to or lower than the ANZECC and ARMCANZ (2000) default trigger values, with the exception of Zinc.
+However it should be noted that the mean dissolved zinc results for the Lake Cowal Inflow sites were also elevated above the ANZECC and ARMCANZ (2000) default trigger value for zinc and have been since monitoring commenced in 2010.